Pre-planning your own funeral allows you to decide what kind of funeral you want and how much you want to spend.

 The municipality where you want to be buried will have a bylaw on cemeteries.
-For example, Halifax Regional Municipality’s bylaw C-700 can be read online at: www.halifax.ca/legislation/bylaws/hrm/documents/By-LawC-700.pdf
+For example, the Halifax Region's bylaw C-700 can be read online at: www.halifax.ca/legislation/bylaws/hrm/documents/By-LawC-700.pdf

 To find out about bylaws in other areas of Nova Scotia, contact your town or municipality office.

 The Confederacy of Mainland Mi’kmaq (CMM) has a Mi’kmaw Wills and Estates series which includes:

 - 1. Book One: How to Write a Will

 2. Book Two: How to Settle an Estate

 3. Book Three: How to Write a Power of Attorney and

 4. Mi’kmaq Wills and Estates & Matrimonial Real Property.

 Copies are located in band offices of CMM’s member bands or can be found online at cmmns.com/program/wills-estates/

 There are also many books available through the public libraries which can help you make decisions about pre-planning a funeral.
 One recommended resource which includes checklists for funeral pre-planning is: